 Instead of creating a corporation or LLC, you can operate a business as a sole proprietorship or general partnership.
 Sole proprietorships and partnerships will still need to register DBAs with government agencies and get business licenses.
-Find out more about the differences between a sole proprietorship or an LLC.
+Find out more about the differences between a sole proprietorship and an LLC.

 What is a sales-use tax permit?

 Any business that sells or rents property, services, or tangible goods in Texas must have a sales and use tax permit.
-This license allows businesses the ability to sell their products or services in-store or online, and collect the appropriate sales taxes on any taxable goods.
+This license allows businesses the ability to sell their products or services in-store or online and collect the appropriate sales taxes on any taxable goods.
 Although a sales and use tax permit is sometimes called a business license, there are other types of licenses that you might need.

 Steps to Obtaining Your Texas Business License

 Before you can apply for any type of Texas business license, it is important to have all your affairs in order.
 Before you can proceed with any other steps, it is important that you have all your affairs in order before you apply for any Texas business license.
 We offer many articles that will help you get started.
-These include guides on starting a business, setting up an LLC, and Best LLC services.
+These include guides on starting a business, setting up an LLC, and best LLC services.
 This information is required to apply for a business license.

 - Name of the business